cosmos/sdk-tutorials/academy/my-own-chain/play-game.md

 * You understand the concepts of [transactions](../main-concepts/transactions.md), [messages](../main-concepts/messages.md)), and [Protobuf](../main-concepts/protobuf.md).
 * Have Go installed.
-* The checkers blockchain with the `MsgCreateGame` and its handling.
-Either because you followed the [previous steps](./create-handling.md) or because you checked out [its outcome](https://github.com/cosmos/b9-checkers-academy-draft/tree/create-game-handler).
+* The checkers blockchain codebase with `MsgCreateGame` and its handling.
+You can get there by following the [previous steps](./create-handling.md) or checking out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/create-game-handler).

-To see in detail what Starport creates refer back to [Creating the Game Message](./create-message.md).
-To play a game it is sufficient to specify some aspects, which are different from this previous section.

 </HighlightBox>